segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 > info "Linked Audiences is in private beta"
 > Linked Audiences is in private beta, and Segment is actively working on this feature.
 Some functionality may change before it becomes generally available.
 [Contact Segment](https://segment.com/help/contact/){:target="_blank"} with any feedback or questions.

-With Linked Audiences, you can use the relational data you've defined in your Data Graph to build audiences and send them to your downstream destinations.
+With Linked Audiences, you can use the relational data you've defined in your Data Graph to build audiences and send them to your downstream [actions-based destination](/docs/connections/destinations/actions/#available-actions-based-destinations).

 From the relationships you've defined between the profiles and entities in your warehouse, you can filter on an entity, profile trait, and audience membership conditions to create hyper-segmented audiences.

 > info "Linked Audiences warehouse support"
-> At this time, Linked Audiences only supports Snowflake.
+> At this time, Linked Audiences only supports [Snowflake](/docs/unify/linked-profiles/setup-guides/snowflake-setup/).

+> info "Linked Audiences permissions requirements"
+> You must have Workspace Owner or Unify Read-Admin, Entities Admin, and Source Admin permissions to set up Linked Audiences Activation.

 > success ""
 > Before you build Linked Audiences, be sure you've defined entities in your [Data Graph](/docs/unify/linked-profiles/data-graph/).